EOL/publishing/doc/api.md

 ```
 ## show (numerical) value for this taxon for this predicate

 This query shows a value and limited metadata for a specific predicate and taxon.
 This construction presumes you know that this predicate has numerical values.
-It can be called using identifiers for the taxon (the EOL identifier, corresponding to the taxon page URL, eg: https://beta.eol.org/pages/328651) and trait predicate (the term URI for the predicate)
+It can be called using identifiers for the taxon (the EOL identifier, corresponding to the number in the taxon page URL, eg: https://beta.eol.org/pages/328651) and trait predicate (the term URI for the predicate)

 ```
 MATCH (t:Trait)<-[:trait]-(p:Page),